endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 flag is mainly included for debugging purposes, as this bug is undesired for regular ChIP-seq analyses.

-3. SICER and epic2 compute out of bounds reads in a different way.
+3. SICER and epic2 identify out of bounds reads in different ways.

 #### Differences in EGF